Respect for Marriage Act

 What is the Current Status of the Bill?

-RMA was introduced in the 114th Congress in the House of Representatives by Reps.
+The Respect for Marriage Act was introduced in the House of Representatives by Reps.
 Jerry Nadler (D-NY) and Ileana Ros-Lehtinen (R-FL) and in the Senate by Sen. Dianne Feinstein (D-CA) on January 6, 2015.